VladimirHulagov/AmpMap/README.md

 ## WARNING FOR PRODUCTION USAGE

+**UPGRADE WARNING, upgrade to 2.0.4 only tested from version 1.3.4, upgrade from earlier versions at your own risk, before any upgrade make a backup of your current data**

 1. For real production deployment we highly recommend using working signed SSL certificates, you can set path to them inside .env files `SSL_CERT_KEY_PATH` for key file and `SSL_CERT_PATH` cert file accordingly.
 2. Change `VOLUMES_PATH` for some other path than root, because every hard redeployment or local repository deletion